10 Tips For Subject Lines That Work!

 We are willing to bet that the SUBJECT LINE more often than not piques your interest – or doesn’t – depending on how well it’s written.
 Perhaps that’s why you opened THIS e-newsletter, yes?

 Which means that subject lines can’t be written casually.
 In fact, you may be surprised to know that there’s a real science behind writing a great subject line.
-Indeed, here are ten pointers to get you started on the road to effective subject line writing:
+Here are ten pointers to help you write effective subject lines:

 (1) If your e-newsletter software allows you to personalize your subject lines, be sure to take advantage of that feature.
 When your name appears in the subject line – as in “Bob, here’s the response you requested” – you’re more likely to be interested.